 Still, universities and schools are skeptical of startups because of their for-profit nature.
 One of the best ways to overcome this resistance is to back your claims with empirical data.
 Prove your solution boosts the metrics most important to your customers, whether they are teachers, students, or institutions.

 Challenge: global expansion costs

-A recent survey indicates that global expansion is one of the biggest challenges among fast-growing edtech startups.
+A recent survey indicates that global expansion is one of the biggest challenges in the edtech industry and among fast-growing edtech startups.

 Over 90% of respondents name foreign regulations a major barrier to expansion, while others are puzzled by the complexities of local markets and the difficulties of localizing educational content.

 Data protection, currency stability, and risky partnerships are other hurdles for edtech globalization.

 Many edtech companies are growing so fast domestically, they find it hard to justify diverting resources to global expansion.
 Yet, they are likely using pre-COVID estimations for the markets they can capture abroad and underestimate their ability to penetrate these niches.

 This hesitation opens up a huge opportunity for those willing to enter uncontested markets.

 A great way to capitalize on the edtech boom in places like Latin America or East Asia is to partner with local education institutions, content creators, accelerators, and other companies to reduce the acquisition costs.

 So, if you want to know how to build trustworthy and transparent relationships with your international partners, we recommend checking our outsourcing guide.